KaitmazianMO/ArbitraryTypeStack/README.md

   ### Using stack

-   After you include the library right you can declare varriable.
+   After you include the library right you can declare varriable with type stack_**type**.
 So do it:

    ```stack_int stk = {};```